OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-valuesasjson.md

 All cell values returned by `valuesAsJson` have three fields in common, `type`, `basicType`, and `basicValue`.
 The `type` field allows us to inspect any cell value, even a cell value that is one of the four basic types (string, number, boolean, or error values), as though it were a complex type.
 Because Excel has a long history of processing simple data as only text, numbers, booleans, or errors, all cell values also have the `basicType` field.
 The `basicType` field only supports string, number, boolean, and error values.
 This approach, offering basic types, complex types, and complex types that can be used as simple types, aligns with most programming languages.

-## Cell Value Schema talking points
+## Programming approach to the cell value schemas

-Cell value interfaces are unrelated by inheritance, but all cell values have a `type` field which allows for type inference.
+Cell value interfaces are unrelated by [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)), but all cell values have a `type` field which allows for [type inference](https://en.wikipedia.org/wiki/Type_inference).

 ```TypeScript
 value = range.valuesAsJson[0][0];